TMJ Treatment – Waverly, NE

 Relief from Chronic Facial Pain & Headaches

 The condition is very common in our culture, so we evaluate patients for TMD at their regular dental exams.
 If we detect a problem, our goals are to arrest it, protect teeth from further damage, and correct underlying bite misalignment.
-Therapy may involve fitting you with a physiologic bite appliance, suggesting ways to alleviate stress, and recommending symptom relief measures.
+TMJ treatment in Waverly may involve fitting you with a physiologic bite appliance, suggesting ways to alleviate stress, and recommending symptom relief measures.
 Typically, TMJ patients need to avoid chewing gum or hard, chewy food, take small bites, and alternate chewing between both sides of the mouth.

-Why Choose Amberly Dental for TMJ Therapy?
+Why Choose Amberly Dental for TMJ Treatment?